Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Related Work

 \section{Related Work}

-\paragraph{PLMs with MoE} MoE~\cite{jacobs1991adaptive} was first proposed in 1991 and has been widely applied in various fields~\cite{ebrahimpour2011mixture,dai-etal-2022-stablemoe,zhou2022mixture,he2023mera}.
+\paragraph{PLMs with MoE} MoE~\cite{jacobs1991adaptive} was first proposed in 1991 and has been widely applied in various fields~\cite{dai-etal-2022-stablemoe,zhou2022mixture,he2023mera}.
 MoE Transformers represent a novel approach to enhancing the performance of transformers.
 Unlike traditional feed forward blocks, Sparse MoE blocks consist of two key components: a gating function~\cite{DBLP:conf/iclr/ShazeerMMDLHD17} and a collection of feed forward neural network experts~\cite{riquelme2021scaling}.
 The gating function serves as the primary control mechanism for assigning tokens to specific experts.
 It generates a sparse output that allocates each token to a specific expert.
 This allocation is based on the token's properties and the expertise of the available experts.
 As a result, each expert specializes in a particular type of token, which allows them to process those tokens more effectively.
-After the advent of pre-trained language models~\cite{devlin-etal-2019-bert,liu2019roberta,DBLP:conf/iclr/ClarkLLM20, DBLP:conf/iclr/LanCGGSS20,Zhong2022TowardEL,zhong2022e2s2,Zhong2023BagOT,Zhong2023SelfEvolutionLF}, the \textit{Gating-Expert} architecture was quickly applied to PLMs and has achieved many successes.
-Switch Transformer~\cite{fedus2021switch} uses a switch mechanism to dynamically choose between different types of attention mechanisms for improved performance on a variety of natural language processing tasks.
-The 1 trillion parameter sparsely activated model shows great performance on fine-tuning tasks.
-GLaM~\cite{du2022glam} is also a one-trillion-number-of-trainable-parameters model, which is a family of decoder-only language model.
-GLaM shows good performance on few-shot setting.
-GShard~\cite{DBLP:conf/iclr/LepikhinLXCFHKS21} is also an MoE-based architecture that partitions the data and trains a specialist model for each partition.
-BASE Layers~\cite{lewis2021base} introduce a new balanced assignment of experts layer for LLMs.
-The proposed sparse MoE layer guarantees balanced compute loads and improves performance.
+After the advent of pre-trained language models~\cite{devlin-etal-2019-bert,liu2019roberta,DBLP:conf/iclr/ClarkLLM20, DBLP:conf/iclr/LanCGGSS20,Zhong2022TowardEL,zhong2022e2s2}, the \textit{Gating-Expert} architecture~\cite{fedus2021switch,du2022glam,DBLP:conf/iclr/LepikhinLXCFHKS21,lewis2021base} was quickly applied to PLMs and has achieved many successes.
 These studies improve training efficiency of PLMs with MoE by designing new routing strategies and introducing more parameters.
 Our method is based on the PLMs with MoE and improves the performance by enlarging the diversity of experts.\\